Frederick Community College

 Frederick Community College (FCC) is a public community college in Frederick, Maryland.

 Presidents

 Campus

 The FCC campus has moved several times over the years.
 Originally the campus was within what is now Frederick High School.
 It was moved to its current 97 acre location (7932 Opossumtown Pike, Frederick MD 21702) in 1970.

 FCC has campus security on campus 24 hours a day.

 The Jack B. Kussmaul Theater – Arts Center is a cultural resource center that hosts quality performances, exhibitions, and educational programs for the college and the community.

 Library

 The library was recently renovated to create a "learning commons".

+Early College

+Graduates of Early College at FCC will earn an associate degree and high school diploma simultaneously by attending FCC full-time during their junior and senior years.
+The program was created to increase participation and completion of students from populations historically underrepresented in higher education, and is open to all FCPS high school students.

 Academics

 FCC has over 85 different degree and continuing education programs.

 Emergency Management

 FCC offers Letters of Recognition, a Certificate, and an Associate of Applied Science degree in Emergency Management supported by FEMA's Emergency Management Institute Independent Study courses.

 Athletics

 The athletic department offers eight intercollegiate sports including men's baseball, basketball, golf and soccer and women's basketball, volleyball, softball and soccer.